 - Islam in contemporary Britain

 The principle area of Robin’s research is the New Testament, in particular the revelatory, mystagogic or transformative character of some of its texts.
-Robin has also run two conferences with The Courtauld Institute of Art on round churches such as the Temple Church where he serves as Master of the Temple.
-He is discussing with publishers the papers of the second such conference, 2013.
-His long-term project on Islam and English Law, in collaboration with some of the lawyers based in the Temple, bore fruit in a book from CUP in 2013 and continues.
+Robin has also run two conferences with The Courtauld Institute of Art on round churches such as the Temple Church where he serves as Master of the Temple: the first bore fruit in The Temple Church, London, eds R. Griffith-Jones and D Park (Boydell, 2013); the second in Tomb & Temple: Re-imagining the Sacred Buildings of Jerusalem, eds R. Griffith-Jones and E. Fernie (Boydell, 2018)

 Expertise and public engagement

 Robin’s work on Islam and English Law (launched with the lecture on sharia law in England by the former Archbishop of Canterbury) continues in an ongoing engagement with the challenge to ensure that all our citizens genuinely enjoy the protection of English law and the English courts.

 Robin speaks and writes regularly on the role of the Temple and the Temple Church in the evolution of Common Law since Magna Carta (negotiated in the Temple, 1214-5); most recently, Magna Carta, 1215-2015, ed R. Griffith-Jones (Temple Church, 2015) and R. Griffith-Jones, William Marshal: the Greatest Knight that ever lived (Pitkin, 2019).